Saudi-led intervention in the Yemeni civil war: Further peace talks

 On 8 September 2015, Vice News revealed a leaked email by UN Envoy to Yemen Ismail Ould Cheikh Ahmed.
 In it, the envoy confirms that Houthi rebels and the party of former president and Houthi ally Ali Abdullah Saleh have expressed willingness to accept—with some reservations—a UN Security Council resolution, approved in April.
 This demanded the rebels "withdraw their forces from all areas they have seized, including the capital, Sanaa".
 "AA/GPC agreed to a new wording on UNSC resolution 2216 that states unequivocally that they are committed to the implementation of 2216 (see document attached) with the exception of article which infringe on Yemeni sovereignty and those related to sanctions," wrote Ould Cheikh Ahmed, referring to Ansar Allah (AA)—another name for the Houthis—and Saleh's General People's Congress party (GPC).
 "In addition, the new text includes acceptance of the return of the current government for a period of 60 days during which a government of national unity shall be formed," wrote the envoy in the email.
 According to Ould Cheikh Ahmed, during talks, the Houthis gave ground on certain language, including "mandatory support by the international community for reconstruction that was in the earlier version".
-"The latter was particularly opposed by KSA Kingdom of Saudi Arabia and GCC Gulf Cooperation Council who did not want it to be interpreted as a form of mandatory compensation," added the UN envoy.
+"The latter was particularly opposed by KSA Kingdom of Saudi Arabia and GCC [Gulf Cooperation Council] who did not want it to be interpreted as a form of mandatory compensation", added the UN envoy.

-On 10 September, UN Envoy to Yemen announced that all parties had agreed to peace talks.
+On 10 September, the UN Envoy to Yemen announced that all parties had agreed to peace talks.
 A statement from Hadi's office following a meeting on the issue of new talks affirmed the president's "complete support for the sincere efforts exerted by the special envoy".
 It urged Ahmed to "exert efforts to achieve the public and honest commitment on the part of the Houthis and Saleh" to implement 14 April council resolution unconditionally.
 On 13 September, the exiled Yemeni government announced that it would no longer participate in the peace talks.